Kevin-Nakamoto/LTO-CM-Analyzer/README.md

 No need to install.
 Just run the script.
 You may want to change file permission by chmod.

 ## Limitations
 Since this script is based on [LTO-1 specification](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-319.pdf), the script may return wrong cartridge information especially for modern LTO generations such as LTO-4, LTO-5 etc..
+Indeed, some parameters are not decoded correctly.
+See this [issue](https://github.com/Kevin-Nakamoto/LTO-CM-Analyzer/issues/2).

 ## License
 [MIT](https://github.com/Kevin-Nakamoto/LTO-CM-Analyzer/blob/master/LICENSE)